kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

-No additional checks or operations are performed during Pod admission that would impact existing SLIs/SLOs.
+No additional checks or operations are performed during Pod or PodGroup admission that would impact existing SLIs/SLOs.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?